ZachsPage/md-decision-trees/doc/development.md

 * AltClick and drag between nodes to display a line connecting them
 * Parse / send bullet point tree data
 * Display the tree as a graph using connection lines
 * ...
+Create a standard toolbar to open a file
+* ...
 Add markdown / rust / ts linters?
 * Read a basic encoded file in Rust to get the D B P Cs
 * Make hot-keys to create elements